canonical/open-documentation-academy/website/docs/explanation/glossary_what.md

 ### Definition

 A definition is a statement of fact that conveys the meaning of a term.
 A definition that consists of a simple phrase or sentence may be all the explanation that is needed.
+For example:

 ```{glossary}
 core